bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 2) Reference genome --> /home/ubuntu/CourseData/CAN_data/Module4/references/human_g1k_v37.fasta
 3) Germline-reference file --> /home/ubuntu/CourseData/CAN_data/Module4/accessory_files/Homo_sapiens.GRCh37.gnomad.exomes.r2.0.1.sites.no-VEP.nohist.tidy.vcf.gz

- This germline reference file is for the Gnomad database of germline variation in the human population
+This germline reference file is from the Gnomad database of germline variation in the human population.
+It includes the variant allele frequency thereby providing a starting probability that the sample carries the allele in the germline.

+Part 1, step 1
 **Running Mutect2**

 ```